sigreipel/Portfolio/README.md

 # Introduction:

 Hello, my name is Svetlana.
 I am a college graduate from Drake University.
-I graduated with a Computer Science Major and a Data Analytics and AI Minor.
+I graduated with a major in Computer Science and a minor in Data Analytics and AI.

-I am a computer science graduate looking for a full-time job opportunity in software development, data engineering, entry-level IT, or another related area that allows me to apply the skills and education acquired through my college courses, experience, and background.
+I am a computer science graduate seeking a full-time job opportunity in software development, data engineering, entry-level IT, or another related field that allows me to apply the skills and knowledge acquired through my college courses, experience, and background.

 # My Projects:
-## Data Structures Final Project:
+## Studio Ghibli Movie Explorer:

 [Data Structures FP Repo](https://github.com/sigreipel/DataStructures-Final-Project)

-The final project for my data structures class.
-This final project currently doesn't work because the API website no longer exists.
-This project demonstrates my ability to successfully use APIs.
-I have added a video of my project working.
+_Studio Ghibli Movie Explorer_ is an interactive program designed to retrieve and display information about Studio Ghibli films.
+The JSON data is obtained from the [Studio Ghibli API](https://ghibliapi.vercel.app/#), parsed into python data structures, sorted the films alphabetically using the insertion sort algorithm, and presented through a GUI built with Tkinter.

+<ins>Features:</ins>
+  API Integration

+  - Retrieves live movie data from the Studio Ghibli API.
+  - Parses JSON into Python data structures (lists and dictionaries).

+  Sorting Algorithm

+  - Implements a custom insertion sort for ordering movies alphabetically by title.
+  - Reinforces understanding of algorithm design and efficiency trade-offs.

+  Graphical User Interface

+  - Tkinter-based interface to display film details including title, director, release date, and description.
+  - Provides structured and user-friendly movie browsing.

+  Data Structures

+  - Lists used for managing collections of movie objects.
+  - Dictionaries used for storing individual movie attributes.

+  <ins>TechStack:</ins>

+  Language: Python

+  Libraries: Tkinter, Requests (for API calls), JSON

+  Algorithm: Insertion Sort

+  <ins>Future Improvements</ins>

+  - Replace with a more efficient algorithm (e.g., merge sort or quicksort) for scalability.
+  - Add filtering or searching functionality by director, release year, or rating.
+  - Expand the GUI with images, better layout, and improved interactivity.
+  - Cache or locally store API results to improve performance and usability offline.

 ## Roman Numerals:

 [Roman Numerals Repo](https://github.com/sigreipel/RomanNumerals)